Monday, April 22, 2019

 Savoy Brown - Stramash, Edinburgh, 16 April 2019

-Watching Savoy Brown play live provides multi-faceted blues experience.
+Watching Savoy Brown play live provides a multi-faceted blues experience.
 For chunks of their show you can just lay back and let them transfix you with entrancing grooves that you can sink deep, deep inside.
 But there are times when you need to buckle up for some butt-shaking boogie.
 And there are also connections to blues originals like Memphis Slim and Muddy Waters, as well as the weight of early blues-rock.

 Kim Simmonds lights up the blues